Multi-tracer beyond linear theory: The bias split and MT information

 Another key question in MT analysis is whether cross-stochasticity in the cross-spectra can be neglected.\footnote{Dropping of cross-stochasticity is often justified by assuming that small-scale processes of the two tracers do not correlate.
 However, this assumption was shown to fail due to non-linear clustering and exclusion effects \cite{Baldauf:2013hka}.
 An alternative to completely removing this term is to introduce simulation-based priors on this cross-stochasticity \cite{Kokron:2021faa}. } As discussed earlier, the linear case shown in \reffig{cross} suggests that MT provides almost no improvement over ST {\it when cross-stochasticity is included} in the cross spectra [\refeq{cross_stoc_def} for $i \neq j$].
 For comparison, we display in dotted lines the same scenario but with the cross-stochastic contribution removed.
 In this case, a considerable information gain is observed.
-This indicates that the success of MT {\it in linear theory} seems to strongly depend on the assumption of no cross-stochasticity between the tracers.
-In the nonlinear case, we also observe an increase in information gain when removing the cross-stochastic parameters.
-However, different than the linear case, MT already shows a significant improvement over ST even when cross-stochasticity is included.
-This highlights a fundamental difference in the information budget of MT between linear and nonlinear theory, aligning with the findings of \cite{Mergulhao:2021kip, Mergulhao:2023zso}.
+This indicates that the success of MT {\it in linear theory} seems to strongly depend on the assumption of no cross-stochasticity between the tracers{, as already pointed out by other works \cite{Gil-Marin:2010ezc,Bernstein:2011ju}}. {As we discuss later in this section, the removal of the cross-stochastic leads to strong breaking of degeneracies between parameters via the cross-spectra information, e.g., by fixing the $b_1^{t_1}b_1^{t_2}$ product.
+When the cross-stochastic term is included, this information gain is essentially lost.} In the nonlinear case, we also observe an increase in information gain when removing the cross-stochastic parameters.
+However, different than the linear case, MT already shows a significant improvement over ST even when cross-stochasticity is included. {Extra information is therefore provided by the full $k$-dependence of the cross-spectra, allowing for a broader breaking of degeneracies among $b_{\O_\alpha}^{t_1}b_{\O_\beta}^{t_2}$, beyond the simple $b_1^{t_1}b_1^{t_2}$ that holds in the linear case.} This highlights a fundamental difference in the information budget of MT between linear and nonlinear theory, aligning with the findings of \cite{Mergulhao:2021kip, Mergulhao:2023zso}.